 Funding for the Canadian Society for Computational Studies of Intelligence also began in the 1970s.
 The society has since provided many breakthroughs in the fields of medical diagnosis, mining, and chemical analysis.

 The 1980s have been nicknamed “AI Winter” by the people working in the field because the government funding for AI projects was significantly reduced during the decade.
-In order to continue AI research and development, several dozens of Canadian companies worked together in the 1980s forming the initiative Precarn Associates.
+To continue AI research and development, several dozens of Canadian companies worked together in the 1980s forming the initiative Precarn Associates.
 Initially, there was a spur in funding.
 However, it gradually decreased and Precarn was dissolved in 2011.

 There has been much improvement in AI funding since then both from the government and through private funding.